 The franchise has found its new Terminator.

 Luna is best known for portraying Robbie Reyes, the supernatural vigilante known as Ghost Rider, in the ABC television series set in Marvel’s cinematic universe.
-He also appears in the El Rey drama series Matador, and starred in the 2016 film Transpecos.
+He also appears in the El Rey drama series Matador and starred in the 2016 film Transpecos.

-It’s unknown at this point what form Luna’s version of the Terminator will take.
 After Schwarzenegger made his debut as the deadly android assassin in 1984’s The Terminator, alternate versions of the Terminator have been portrayed by Robert Patrick, Kristanna Loken, and Lee Byung-hun, among other actors, in various sequels and spinoff films.

 In with the new

-Veterans will be a huge part of the new trilogy’s appeal, but newcomers will help, too, as Cameron has said in the past.
+Franchise veterans will be a huge part of the new trilogy’s appeal, but newcomers will help, too, as Cameron has said in the past.

 In April, Deadline reported that actors Natalia Reyes and Diego Boneta had joined the cast of the film in featured roles.
-The characters played by the two actors remain unknown at this point.

 Reyes is best known for starring in the series Lady, La Vendedora de Rosas and the Netflix film Pickpockets, while Boneta stars in the Netflix series The Titan with Sam Worthington.
 (Coincidentally, Worthington played a featured role as a human-android hybrid in 2009’s Terminator Salvation.)